Jonathan Hay (publicist): Pon de Replay

-Jonathan Hay met Kevin Skinner while working with Whitney Houston through her father's John Houston Entertainment company.
+Hay met Kevin Skinner while working with Whitney Houston through her father's John Houston Entertainment company.
 In late 2004, Skinner introduced Hay to one of the co-producers of Rihanna's debut single "Pon de Replay".
-Hay was hired to promote the single and write her first press release that became a MTV News item on March 17, 2005.
-Hay reiterated to Us Weekly that he was hired specifically for that song, not by Rihanna, but by the co-producer.
+Hay was hired by the producer and Def Jam to promote the single and write her first press release, which became an MTV News item on March 17, 2005.
+Hay later reiterated to Us Weekly that he was hired specifically for that song by the co-producer, rather than by Rihanna herself.

-In 2015, Becoming Beyoncé: The Untold Story by J. Randy Taraborrelli, an author on The New York Times Best Seller list was released, and it revealed Hay's "desperate, publicity stunt" for Rihanna's single.
+In 2015, Becoming Beyoncé: The Untold Story by J. Randy Taraborrelli, an author on The New York Times Best Seller list, was released and detailed Hay's marketing tactics for the single.
 Hay appeared on the CBS national television show Inside Edition and publicly apologized to Beyoncé.
-"The PR stunt that I did was out of desperation to help break 'Pon de Replay,'" Hay said.
-"It was reckless and I didn't think it was going to work.
-I was just throwing spaghetti at the wall to see what would stick."
-Neither Rihanna or Jay Z was aware of his machinations Hay told Newsday.
-Hay said in an interview with HipHopDX:

-"The rumor was just a pitch to try and get people talking about Rihanna.
-It was never intended to be a big ordeal, it was just intended to get people asking, Who’s Rihanna?
-It was just gossip.
-If anything, I thought that it might trigger some interest about this new artist, just enough to give her single a boost and then the rumor would quickly dissipate.
-I never imagined 10 years later that it would be added to a Beyoncé book that is going to be a New York Times Bestseller.
-It was never meant to be malicious."
+He described the PR campaign as an attempt to help break "Pon de Replay" early in his career, telling Newsday that neither Rihanna nor Jay-Z were aware of his marketing strategies.